SMerrony/mvemg/STATUS.md

 * File 1 - FIXUP - crash during startup

-  Crash at 662 decoded as WBLM

-  ...reading beyond physical memory in backwards WBLM
+  Crash at 330005...reading beyond physical memory in backwards WCMV ACs look wrong for instruction as length is > start address.